 - There is a darkly hilarious Soundtrack Dissonance when driving around in a car with the radio playing.
-It is entirely possible to plow through a patrol of heavily armed pirates, flip the truck trying to avoid a tree, roll several times, smash the hell out of your ride, and explode, all framed to music that sounds like it was ripped from Spongebob Squarepants.
+It is entirely possible to plow through a patrol of heavily armed pirates, flip the truck trying to avoid a tree, roll several times, smash the hell out of your ride, and explode, all framed by the sweet sounds of "Ukulele Girl".

 - When you meet "the man in white":